-Implementation.
-If this procedure uses the Implements keyword, the containing class or structure must also have an Implements statement immediately following its Class or Structure statement.
-The Implements statement must include each interface specified in implementslist.
-However, the name by which an interface defines the Function (in definedname) does not have to be the same as the name of this procedure (in name).
+If this procedure uses the Implements keyword, the containing class or structure must also have an Implements statement that immediately follows its Class or Structure statement.
+The Implements statement must include each interface that's specified in implementslist.
+However, the name by which an interface defines the Function (in definedname) doesn't need to match the name of this procedure (in name).

-Returning from a Procedure.
-When the Function procedure returns to the calling code, execution continues with the statement following the statement that called it.
+When the Function procedure returns to the calling code, execution continues with the statement that follows the statement that called the procedure.

 The Exit Function and Return statements cause an immediate exit from a Function procedure.
 Any number of Exit Function and Return statements can appear anywhere in the procedure, and you can mix Exit Function and Return statements.

-If you use Exit Function without assigning a value to name, the procedure returns the default value for the data type specified in returntype.
-If returntype is not specified, the procedure returns Nothing, the default value for Object.
+If you use Exit Function without assigning a value to name, the procedure returns the default value for the data type that's specified in returntype.
+If returntype isn't specified, the procedure returns Nothing, which is the default value for Object.

-Order of Execution.
 Visual Basic sometimes rearranges arithmetic expressions to increase internal efficiency.
-For that reason, avoid using a Function procedure in an arithmetic expression when the function changes the value of variables in the same expression.
+For that reason, you shouldn't use a Function procedure in an arithmetic expression when the function changes the value of variables in the same expression.